A Creative Way to Give Cash: A Mobile!

 With registry-less weddings, I like to give a thoughtful book with money inside.
 Picking out books is my talent.
 And yes, I’m spoiling the surprise.
 Oops!
 Here’s some of my tips and favorite books for wedding gift-giving.

+1. If the couple is going somewhere exotic on their honeymoon, a phrase or guide book is a helpful and entertaining choice.
 For our friends who were going to Italy on their honeymoon, we got them a Dirty Italian phrase book stuffed with cash.
 I hope they stunned the Italians with their knowledge and dirty-word skills.

 2. I think marriage help or marriage advice books are way too personal to give at a wedding.
 Those types of books may even send the wrong message to the happy couple.
 But a book of other people’s love letters?
 Well, that just sounds divine.